 Thanks to generous donations from our sponsors, Dressage4Kids, Inc. has established extensive scholarship and professional development programs.
 Some programs assist youth and young adult riders to enhance their horsemanship skills and competition experience and to introduce them to career opportunities in the equine industry.
 Other programs provide networking or financial assistance to aspiring and current young professionals to further develop their repertoire of training, coaching, competition, business and stable management skills.

 To be eligible for most of these programs, applicants must be 25 or under and have either participated in a Dressage4Kids, Inc. program or assisted with a D4K program as a volunteer.
-Dressage4Kids Programs include the Youth Dressage Festival, the Weekend Equestrian Program, the various TEAM programs (TEAM clinics, the WIT program, or the Horsemastership Clinics).
-Applicants between 21 and 23 are eligible only if they participated in the above programs within the last two years.
+Dressage4Kids Programs include the Youth Dressage Festival, Unmounted Programs (UP), the TEAM Program, the SIT Program, the WIT Program, and Training4Teaching.
+Applicants between 21 and 25 are eligible only if they participated in the above programs within the last two years.
 All applicants must be actively pursuing a specific goal, and be able to demonstrate ability commensurate with stated objectives.
 The scholarship monies must be used for specific educational expense that may include, but are not limited to: seminars, workshops, clinics, lessons and training programs.
 Programs must have a stated objective, a defined beginning and end, and must be for the specific purpose of advancing the individual’s horsemanship skills, knowledge or experience.